robertmand/FAIR-DaSH/_episodes/ep1.md

 Contributers to this episodes are [Sara Morsy](https://www.bradford.ac.uk/staff/skhalil7), [Robert Andrews](https://www.cardiff.ac.uk/people/view/122749-andrews-robert)

 The FAIR principles were created to help researchers share, reuse, and manage their data.
 A common layperson's interpretation of FAIR data is a dataset that can be:
-- discovered and downloaded by others; and
+- Discovered and downloaded by others
-- interpreted correctly through the provision of detailed descriptions about the data.
-Descriptions of data (metadata) enables appropriate reuse.
+- Interpreted correctly through the provision of detailed descriptions about the data Descriptions of data (metadata) enables appropriate reuse.
 This is similar to other aspects of published research, such as figures in papers, where titles and notes are given as well as descriptions of axes where data are plotted.
 The provision of metadata is key to FAIR.

 ![metadata](../fig/fairifying1.png)